boztasdavut/NLayeredApp/README.md

 1) The course name cannot be repeated
 2) Category name cannot be repeated
-3)The price of a course cannot be less than 0
+3) The price of a course cannot be less than 0